 - commencing disciplinary proceedings against patent attorneys before the Trans-Tasman IP Attorneys Disciplinary Tribunal.

 The Board consists of 7 to 10 members (including 2 ex officio members).
-All members, except the ex officio members, are appointed by the Australian Minister for Industry, Innovation and Science.
+All members, except the ex officio members, are appointed by the Australian Minister for Industry, Science and Technology.
 The Board is made up of:

 - a Chair;

 - the New Zealand Commissioner of Patents;